diffix/reference/docs/glossary.md

 ## Relation

 **relation** is the term used by Postgres to specify something that, broadly speaking, can be selected from.
-A relation might be a database table, or it could be a view, or for that matter a subquery.
+In our usage it will most often refer to a database table or a view.

+In Postgres the following types of relations exist:

+> r = ordinary table, i = index, S = sequence, v = view, m = materialized view, c = composite type, t = TOAST table, f = foreign table